draeger-lab/refinegems/docs/source/config-desc/media-yaml-howto.rst

 The media configuration file is divided into two main parts:

-- params: sets the defaults for all non-set parameters in the media definitions
+- params: Sets the defaults for all non-set parameters in the media definitions
-- media: actual part where the media are listed
+- media: Actual part where the media are listed

 Media config: params block
 --------------------------